kalisio/krawler/docs/reference/hooks.md

 ### writeMongoCollection(options)

 Inserts JSON into an existing collection.
 Hook options are the following:
+* **collection**: the name of the collection to be written, defaults to the hook object ID
 * **dataPath**: property path where to read the input JSON object on the hook object, defaults to `data.result`
 * **chunkSize**: number of GeoJson features for the [batch insert](https://docs.mongodb.com/manual/reference/method/db.collection.bulkWrite/)
 * **clientPath**: property path where to retrieve the client object, defaults to `client`